 - Pressure to Perform: Angel investors are looking for a return on their investment, which means there may be pressure to perform and deliver results quickly.
 This can be challenging for startups that need time to develop their products and build their customer base.

-- Dilution of Equity: Taking on angel investors often means giving up equity in your startup, which can dilute your ownership stake and reduce your share of future profits.
+- Reduced Profit Share: Taking on angel investors often means giving up equity in your startup, which can dilute your ownership stake and reduce your share of future profits.

 - Limited Resources: Angel investors typically invest smaller amounts of capital than venture capitalists or private equity firms, which means there may be limitations on the resources available to you.